Meet our Team

 Bookbanks champions

 Bookbanks is supported and informed by a community of our service users.
-These champions meet regularly in trustee-led focus groups to feed back on the charity’s performance.
+These champions meet quarterly with trustees to feed back on the charity’s performance.
 They tell us what we are doing right, how we can improve and develop, and what the people who use our services need from us.
 Their input is vitally important in shaping the decisions made and direction set by our Board.